sl4dex/salvador-diaz/README.md

 - **styled-components:** Allows to write CSS-in-JS code to style React components
 - **react-markdown:** Renders markdown into a React component
 - **axios:** for making HTTP requests, I could use fetch but it's a matter of habit
+- **bcrypt:** string hashing library, I used it for password authentication

 # Notes
 - Frontend was prototyped with Figma